Higher lattices, discrete two-dimensional holonomy and topological phases in (3+1) D with higher gauge symmetry: Gauge transformations

-\begin{remark} {\bf NB:} The groupoid $\Phi^\sharp(M,L,\Gc)$ is part of a more general construction: by considering 2-fold homotopies between gauge transformations \cite{brown_higgins_sivera} (note that very different terminology is used there), we actually get a 2-groupoid; see (in an algebraic topology language) \cite{martins_porter,martins_cw_complex} or (in a language closer to this paper) \cite{martins_picken,baez_schreiber,schreiber_waldorf2}.
-2-gauge transformations (to be 2-fold homotopies) between gauge transformations, do not appear to have large importance for this paper.
-However they have prime importance for addressing algebraic topology description of higher gauge theory invariants of manifolds (Yetter invariant \cite{yetter_tqft,porter_tqft}) as explained in \cite{martins_porter,martins_cw_complex}. \end{remark}
+\begin{remark}[A 2-groupoid of fake-flat 2-gauge configurations, full gauge transformations and 2-fold gauge transformations] The groupoid $\Theta^\sharp(M,L,\Gc)$ is part of a more general construction.
+Let $\Gc,\Gc'$ be crossed module of groupoids.
+By considering 2-fold homotopies between crossed module homotopies (see \cite{BrownIcen,BROWNHOL,martins_porter} and \cite[\S 9.3.i]{brown_higgins_sivera}), {we can furthermore define a 2-groupoid ${\rm CRS}_2(\Gc',\Gc)$, whose objects are crossed module maps $\Gc' \to \Gc$, 1-morphisms are homotopies between 2-crossed module maps, and 2-morphisms are 2-fold homotopies between homotopies.
+Explicit formulae are in \cite{martins_porter,martins_cw_complex,martins_gohla,martins_CW_complex2}.
+This leads to a notion of 2-fold gauge transformation between full gauge transformations, prominent in higher gauge theory \cite{martins_picken,baez_schreiber,schreiber_waldorf2}.
+These 2-fold gauge transformation between full gauge transformations do not appear to have large importance for this paper.} However they have prime importance for addressing algebraic topology descriptions of higher gauge theory invariants of manifolds (namely Yetter invariant \cite{yetter_tqft,porter_tqft}), as explained in \cite{martins_porter,martins_cw_complex}. \end{remark}